UnconnectedBedna/shrink-backup/README.md

   -t            Use exclude.txt in same folder as script to set excluded directories
                   One directory per line: "/dir" or "/dir/*" to only exclude contents -y            Disable prompts in script (please use this option with care!)
-  -e            DO NOT (disable) expand filesystem when image is booted -l            Write debug messages in logfile shrink-backup.log located in same directory as script -z            Make script zoom at light-speed, only question prompts might slow it down
+  -e            DO NOT expand filesystem when image is booted -l            Write debug messages to logfile shrink-backup.log located in same directory as script -z            Make script zoom at light-speed, only question prompts might slow it down
-                  Can be combined with -y for UNSAFE ultra mega superduper speed --loop [img]  Loop img file and exit, works in combination with -l & -z If [extra space] is also defined, the img file will be extended with the amount before looping NOTE that only the file gets truncated, no partitions Useful for example if you want to manually manage the partitions -h --help     Show this help snippet
+                  Can be combined with -y for UNSAFE ultra mega superduper speed --fix         Try to fix the img file if -a fails with a "broken pipe" error --loop [img]  Loop img file and exit, works in combination with -l & -z If optional [extra space] is also defined, the img file will be extended with the amount before looping NOTE that only the file gets truncated, no partitions Useful for example if you want to manually manage the partitions -h --help     Show this help snippet